Make A Playlist: Add a video to get started!

 Add to Playlist

-Prehstoric Art: Fertility Figurines, Bog People, and Artifacts
+Prehistoric Art: Fertility Figurines, Bog People, and Artifacts

 Europe

-Societies from the Stone Age and into the metal ages created figurines that indicated a concern for the mysteries of life — fertility, birth, death and what lies beyond.
+Societies from the Stone Age and into the metal ages created figurines that indicated a concern for the mysteries of life — fertility, birth, death, and what lies beyond.
 Bodies and artifacts discovered in bogs and tombs from Ireland to Denmark offer a peek into these people’s lives and deaths.

 Complete Video Script